-If human subjects are involved in the pilot project you are proposing, in addition to the items above, please include the following:
+If human subjects are involved in the pilot project you are proposing, please add the following:

-Protection of Human Subjects section that clearly describes the risk, protections, benefits and importance of the knowledge to be gained by the activities outlined in your pilot project application
+A Protection of Human Subjects section that clearly describes the risk, protections, benefits, and importance of the knowledge to be gained by the activities outlined in your pilot project application.

-Inclusion Plan for Women, Minorities and Children
+Inclusion Plan for Women, Minorities and Children.

-Targeted Enrollment Table or Inclusion Data Record (IDR) -See Pilot project submission system for form download
+Targeted Enrollment Table or Inclusion Data Record (IDR) -See Pilot project submission system for form download.

-Data and Safety and Monitoring plan (DSMP) if applicable
+Data and Safety and Monitoring plan (DSMP) if applicable.